basvanbennekommsft/Blog-Posts/Use Azure Functions to remove Unauthorized Role Assignments/README.md

 2. Function: this stage in the YAML pipeline zips the artifacts of the Function and subsequently uses these to deploy the Function on the Function App
 3. Monitoring: this stage in the YAML pipeline deploys the standard monitoring resources (e.g. Action Group)

 The reason that the YAML pipeline is build in this way is because of dependencies.
 For instance, the Function needs to be deployed on the Function App before you can target it in the Action Group.
-If you would like to use the artifacts in this repository to deploy the solution, you need to change all the <REPLACE> items (e.g. Service Connection) as these differ per user.
+If you would like to use the artifacts in this repository to deploy the solution, you need to change all the `<REPLACE>` items (e.g. Service Connection) as these differ per user.
 On top of that, the YAML pipeline is based on Azure Pipelines and thus needs to be tweaked when you would like to use another deployment method such as GitHub Actions.

+# Feedback

-If anything is unclear or needs improvement, feel free to reach out to me or create a Pull Request yourself.
+If anything is unclear or requires improvement, feel free to reach out to me directly.
+Apart from that, you can open a Pull Request to address the improvement directly.